Marriage in Australia is the union of two people to the exclusion of all others, voluntarily entered into for life.

 - Defence Force/Police Id Card

-- Western Australian Photo Card, Over 18 or Proof of Identity Card
+- Western Australia Photo Card, Over 18 or Proof of Identity Card

 List 2 – Evidence of Operating in the Community

 - A financial institution Debit or Credit Card (not accepted for online applications)

 - Document of identity issued by the Passport Office